Stop Your Woolens From Pilling

 2. If using a washing machine, turn your wool clothes inside out and set your machine to the gentle cycle.

-4. If using a dryer, set it to the delicate cycle and consider running the dryer with a smaller load.
+4. If using a dryer, set it to the delicate/low-heat cycle and consider running the dryer with a smaller load, or even better yet–running the dryer with no other clothes in it.

 Following these instructions will ensure pilling is minimized and your woolens keep you looking your best.